musicclassification/musicclassification.github.io/index.md

 We also ran the purity score for the custom genres as mentioned in the results section.
 Purity score for K-Means with 5 components: 0.521.
 This means that using the custom genres did not significantly improve purity.
 This suggests that the genres do not form strong clusters when visualized in feature space.
 We also used these custom genres with supervised learning approaches.

 #### Supervised Learning Approaches
- We utilized three different supervised approaches: Gaussian Naive Bayes, Random Forest, Convolutional Neural Networks.
+ We utilized three different supervised approaches: Gaussian Naive Bayes, Random Forest,  Neural Networks.
 Our first of three supervised learning approaches was Gaussian Naive Bayes.
 The first test we did utilized untransformed features and the results were as follows.

 ![GNB Untransformed Features](/assets/4.jpg "GNB Untransformed Features")